pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--LM80C.md

 # Support

+If your application does any screen printing then you will need to change the screen mode prior to printing.
+For example to switch to mode 2, insert the following lines towards the start of your program:

+    int mode = 2;
+    console_ioctl(IOCTL_GENCON_SET_MODE, &mode);

 The VDP used by the LM-80C is the same as the one in the MSX, as such many MSX examples will work.

 The WYZ and VT2 PSG engines are supported by this target.